zarfld/LinuxCnc_PokeysLibComp/docs/user_guide.md

 Provides up to eight step‑and‑direction signal pairs to drive external motor drivers.
 It connects to a PoKeys device via a ribbon cable and supports clamp diodes for transient suppression.
 Refer to the user manual for wiring details and absolute maximum ratings.

+### PoExtBusOC16

+Adds sixteen open‑collector outputs to a PoKeys master.
+Up to five boards can be chained using the 5‑wire PoExtBus cable or the 10‑pin PoExtension connector.
+Each output can sink up to 400 mA with a maximum supply of 40 V on the COM terminal.
+Connect the power supply GND to the board GND and tie the load’s positive lead to COM while the negative lead goes to pins `ocA`–`ocP`.

+### PoExtBusRE

+Provides eight electromechanical relays with both normally open and normally closed contacts.
+Boards may be daisy‑chained (up to ten) over PoExtBus.
+A separate `VCCre` connector powers the relay coils—match this voltage to the relay rating (typically 12 V).
+The relay contacts are rated up to 7 A at 240 VAC (10 A at 125 VAC or 28 VDC).
+The board also supports parallel input operation by removing the socketed IC1 and wiring the inputs directly (3.3–5 V levels).

 ## Getting Help

 For further details consult the PDF manuals in the `used_Manuals` directory.
 They contain wiring diagrams, additional specifications and complete feature lists for each board.